-Ahh, social media.
-Everyone’s favorite love/hate relationship.
+That’s right—everyone’s favorite love/hate relationship.
 But you can’t deny the numbers.
-Social media platforms now drive an overwhelming majority of web traffic.
-The big players are always jockeying for more users, and of course, more attention.
+Social media platforms now drive a majority of the traffic across the web.
+The big players are always jockeying for more users and attention.

-But something interesting is happening.
+But something is happening.
 With all of our “connection” and “access” to seemingly endless numbers of people and communities on social media… it’s actually becoming harder to find an audience.
-And with algorithms changing almost weekly, it’s even harder to know where to look for your tribe.
+And with algorithms changing almost weekly, it’s hard to even know where to look for your tribe.

 With more than 3.4 billion users worldwide, it’s lonelier than ever on social media.
 So what is a designer looking to extend their reach to do?
 The answer might surprise you.

 Email marketing is (still) the answer

-As these social media behemoths grow in both size and reach, it’s become clear that you now own less of the content you put on their apps.
+As these social media behemoths grow in both size and reach, it’s clear that you own less and less of the content you put on their apps.
 You’re only renting space to play in their sandbox.

-But there is one thing you can still actually own on the web: your email list.
-And when you break down the numbers, it turns out that email lists are actually a pretty valuable thing to be in possession of.
+In fact, email lists are one of the only things you actually can own on the web anymore.
+And when you break down the numbers, it’s actually a pretty valuable thing to be in possession of.

-According to OptinMonster, email has more users than social media (a whopping 3.8 billion people) and much higher conversion rates.
+According to OptinMonster, email has more users than social media (a whopping 3.8 billion) and much higher conversion rates.
 How much higher?
 It’s significant.
 Email converts at a rate of 6.05% as compared to 1.9% on social media sites.

 Cultivate your community with email marketing

-In today’s online atmosphere, communities are more important than ever.
+Communities are more important than ever today.
 They build us up, they teach us new ideas, and they help us in times of need.
 As I’m writing about this topic, one phrase keeps coming to mind: “Dig the well before you’re thirsty”.

 “Dig the well before you’re thirsty.” — Harvey Mackay

-There’s no better time than right now to start finding and attracting like-minded people to join your tribe.
-It doesn’t matter if you’re a young freelance designer, a wily creative vet, a CEO or agency owner—if you’re interested in building a community, you need to have an email list.
+There’s no better time than now to start finding and attracting like-minded people to join your tribe.
+It doesn’t matter if you’re a young freelance designer, a wily creative vet, a CEO or agency owner—if you have opinions and you’re interested in building a community, you need to have an email list.